potassco/train-scheduling-with-hybrid-asp/README.md

 	- *.json: Instances in json format
 	- *.lp: Instances in ASP facts
 - src: Folder with solution converter and checker
-- solve_and_check.sh : Script running and validating one instance
+- solve_and_check.sh: Script running and validating one instance
-- loesung-validator-0.0.34-20190814.073719-10-cli.jar : solution validator from https://github.com/potassco/train-scheduling-with-hybrid-asp/releases
+- loesung-validator-0.0.34-20190814.073719-10-cli.jar: solution validator from https://github.com/potassco/train-scheduling-with-hybrid-asp/releases

 ## USAGE